Jsparrow/dashboard/docs/README.md

 ## jSparrow 3.20.0 and jSparrow Maven Plugin 2.17.0 released

-The focus of the new rules for jSparrow 3.20.0 release is on securing random number generators.
+The focus of the new rules for jSparrow's 3.20.0 release is on securing random number generators.

 ### [Reuse Random Objects](https://jsparrow.github.io/rules/reuse-random-objects.html)

-This rule extracts reusable `java.util.Random` objects, from local variables to class or instance fields.
+This rule extracts reusable [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) objects from local variables to class or instance fields.
 The goal is to improve the unpredictability of the generated values.
 Moreover, the rule reduces the number of objects created by the program.
 For instance, the following code: